Help Center/Cloud Container Engine/Best Practices/Disaster Recovery/Recommended Configurations for HA CCE Clusters

 Figure 2 Specifying an AZ of a node

-During application deployment, configure anti-affinity policies for pods so that the scheduler can schedule pods across multiple AZs.
-For details, see Implementing High Availability for Applications in CCE.
+During application deployment, configure anti-affinity rules for pods so that the scheduler can schedule the pods across multiple AZs.
+For details, see Implementing High Availability for Containers.
 The following is an example:

 apiVersion: apps/v1